 Section 115.E of the Highways Act 1980 gives Local Authorities the powers to licence and regulate items such as Café Banner Kits displayed on public highways.

-The role of the public highway is to allow the public to pass and re-pass so when using Café Banner Kits they must be managed and maintained in a way that protects the rights and safety of all users with special attention to wheelchair users and those with impaired vision.
+The role of the public highway is to allow the public to pass and re-pass.
+When using Café Banner Kits they must be managed and maintained in a way that protects the rights and safety of all users.
+Special attention needs to be paid to wheelchair users and those with impaired vision.

 Equality Act Compliance